strid3r21/BeeMotionS3-Arduino-Helper/README.md

-# Smart Bee Designs Bee Motion S3 Arduino Helper Library
+# Bee Motion S3 Arduino Helper Library

 This is the helper library for The Bee Motion S3.